edwinm/twitterFeed/README.md

 cookies) and makes the tweets available in JavaScript, to be placed on a webpage the way you want.
 Less than 2kB, twitterFeed is also very lightweight.

+TwitterFeed uses unsupported Twitter functionality, so there's no guarantee of continuity.

 ## Quickstart

 Start by downloading [twitterfeed.js](twitterfeed.js) to you server and including it in your web page.